riva-lab/matrixFont/readme.en.md

 ## About application

-**matrixFont** allows you to create and edit raster fonts, and generate *C* code to include the created font into a software project.
+**matrixFont** allows you to create and edit raster monochromatic fonts, and generate *C* code to include the created font into a software project.

 The main usage area is software project development using graphical user interface in embedded systems.